 \begin{assum1} For each $i\in\cN$, the function $f_i:[t_0, \infty) \times \mathbb{R} \to \mathbb{R}$ is measurable in $t$, locally Lipschitz with respect to $x_i$, and bounded on each compact subset of $\R$ uniformly in $t \in [t_0, \infty)$. \QEDD \end{assum1}

 Note that the time-varying $f_i$ can include an external input, a disturbance, and/or noise as well, and we do not assume any stability of the node dynamics $\dot x_i = f_i(t,x_i)$.

-Our novel coupling law to ensure synchronization with prescribed performance is inspired by the so called funnel controller \citep{ilchmann2002tracking}; in fact, given the desired time-varying error bound $\psi_i$ for each agent $i$ our goal is to ensure that the diffusive error term~$\nu_i$ given by \eqref{eq:eachdyn_nui} evolves within the funnel
+Our coupling law to ensure synchronization with prescribed performance is inspired by the so-called funnel controller \citep{ilchmann2002tracking}.
+Given the desired time-varying function $\psi_i$ for each agent~$i$, our goal is to ensure that the diffusive error term~$\nu_i$ of \eqref{eq:eachdyn_nui} evolves within the funnel